cloudevents/spec/use-cases.md

 # CloudEvents - Use Cases
+...

-[WIP] Use-case examples to help end users understand the value of OpenEventing.
+[WIP] Use-case examples to help end users understand the value of CloudEventsj.

 ### Normalizing Events Across Services & Platforms